THE FRAGRANCE OF CHRIST

 1 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.

-God forgiving and blessing the worshippers as a result of smelling the soothing and pleasing fragrance of their burnt offerings is simply pointing to God’s intent, plan or purpose to forgive and bless all mankind as a result of being pleased with the soothing aroma or fragrance of the atoning sacrifice of Jesus Christ on the cross for the sins of the whole world (John 1:29, 1 John 2:2, 4:10).
+God forgiving and blessing the worshippers because of smelling the soothing and pleasing fragrance of their burnt offerings is simply pointing to God’s intent, plan, or purpose to forgive and bless all humanity because of being pleased with the soothing aroma or fragrance of the atoning sacrifice of Jesus Christ on the cross for the sins of the whole world (John 1:29, 1 John 2:2, 4:10).

 God is infinitely more pleased with the soothing fragrance that emanated from Christ’s sacrifice on the cross than He was with the fragrance from all the burnt offerings offered to Him under the Old Covenant.

 So, if God could forgive and bless people under the Old Covenant just by smelling the fragrance from their burnt offerings which are only mere shadows or types of Christ’s atoning sacrifice, how then would God not freely forgive and bless people now because of the fragrance from Christ’s perfect sacrifice on the cross?